gurtaj1/code-test/README.md

 ## How to Run

-Since this project was created using create-react-app you can get all dependencies by follwing the 'Creating an App' [guidlines](https://github.com/facebook/create-react-app/blob/master/README.md#creating-an-app).
+Since this project was created using create-react-app you can get all dependencies by following the 'Creating an App' [guidlines](https://github.com/facebook/create-react-app/blob/master/README.md#creating-an-app).

 You can then delete all the files and folders in your directory except the node_modules folder and the files within it.